hashempour/GaBlockSudoku/README.md

 ## Technical Hint

-Since all the data is on the client side, you could easy watch the algorithm and scripts, and also changed the data run-time inside Browser Debugger tool.
+Since all the data is on the client side, you could easy watch the algorithm and scripts, and also you are able to change the data run-time inside Browser Debugger tool.

 ### Play Time in MS
   ```javascript